First Measurement of $\pi^+$-Ar and $p$-Ar Total Inelastic Cross Sections in the Sub-GeV Energy Regime with ProtoDUNE-SP Data

 \modulolinenumbers[1] The Deep Underground Neutrino Experiment (DUNE)~\cite{DUNEtdr1,DUNE} is a next-generation neutrino oscillation experiment designed to determine the neutrino mass ordering and measure charge-parity (CP) violation in the lepton sector.
 DUNE consists of a near detector complex, located close to the source of a high-intensity neutrino beam produced by the Long-Baseline Neutrino Facility~\cite{DUNEtdr1}, and a far detector located 1300 kilometers from the source.
 The detectors' design centers on the liquid argon time projection chamber (LArTPC) technology, which offers detailed 3D tracking of charged particles produced in neutrino interactions with argon.
 The far detector will contain up to 70 kilotons of liquid argon in total.
-To demonstrate the scalability of the technology to this unprecedented size, prototype detectors have been developed and constructed.
-Operated at the CERN Neutrino Platform\mbox{~\cite{Pietropaolo:2017jlh}} from 2018 to 2020, ProtoDUNE Single-Phase (ProtoDUNE-SP)\mbox{~\cite{ProtoDUNE_construction,ProtoDUNE-SP}} was the first of these prototypes, featuring a LArTPC that holds 770 tons of liquid argon.
-In addition to recording cosmic-ray data, it was exposed in autumn 2018 to a positively-charged particle beam, including pions, protons, and kaons, with momentum settings of 0.3, 0.5, 1, 2, 3, 6, and 7 GeV/$c$~\cite{Charitonidis:2017omo,Booth:2019brj}.
-This beam exposure enables detailed studies of hadron interactions with argon.
-Such measurements are critical for reducing the uncertainties in neutrino energy reconstruction, which is a key challenge for DUNE and other liquid-argon-based neutrino experiments\mbox{~\cite{MicroBooNE,SBND,ICARUS}}.
+To validate the scalability of the technology to this unprecedented size, prototype detectors have been developed and constructed.
+As the first of these prototypes, ProtoDUNE Single-Phase (ProtoDUNE-SP)~\cite{ProtoDUNE_construction} successfully operated at the CERN Neutrino Platform\mbox{~\cite{Pietropaolo:2017jlh}} from 2018 to 2020, demonstrating high performance with a 770-ton LArTPC~\cite{ProtoDUNE-SP}.
+In addition to recording cosmic-ray data, ProtoDUNE-SP was exposed in autumn 2018 to a positively-charged particle beam, including pions, protons, and kaons, with momentum settings of 0.3, 0.5, 1, 2, 3, 6, and 7 GeV/$c$~\cite{Charitonidis:2017omo,Booth:2019brj}.
+This beam exposure provides a dedicated dataset to characterize hadron-argon interactions, which are essential for reducing interaction-related uncertainties in neutrino energy reconstruction for DUNE and other LArTPC-based neutrino experiments\mbox{~\cite{MicroBooNE,SBND,ICARUS}}.